 Permutation approaches

 One of the most crucial steps in describing change is to evaluate the significance of the change.
 Indeed, without a mean to distinguish typical variation from truly atypical change, decision makers and researchers would be left to arbitrarily set thresholds for what constitute change.
 Permutation-based approaches can be used to generate a distribution of values against which an observed value (here temporal change in genetic diversity) can compared.
-Most calculations used in this paper are based on the TBI function (TBI())available in the R package adespatial (Dray et al., 2019).
-Three permutation approaches were considered to test the significance of TBI, but only one was kept in the final version of TBI() (Legendre, 2019).
-Because they were tested on very a different type of data, we used an older version of TBI() (TBIold()) to tests which one should be kept for genetic data.
-The first permutation approach consisted in permuting a locus in the same way in both (original sampling and resampling) gene frequency data frames.
+There are several different ways that one can permute spatial-temporal genetic data.
+For example, one can permute… a locus in the same way in both (original sampling and resampling) gene frequency data frames.
 The second permutation approach consisted in permuting loci independently in both data frames.
-The third permutation approach consisted in permuting sampling sites in both data frames.
+The third permutation approach consisted in permuting sampling sites in both data frames..
+However, it is uncertain which type of approach produces the lowest FNR.
+TBI as implemented in the adepsatial package permutes based on ….
+Here, we explicitly test the performance of these three permutation approaches to identify statistically significant temporal change in genetic diversity.
 We summarized the statistical performance of each permutation approach, and used the best approach to answer all other questions.
 We used 999 permutations in all analyses, unless specified.

 Microsatellites